danieldemarch/Leveraged_ETF_Tree_Search/README.md

 This is a final section with a calculator for the optimal strategy given...

 a) initial TC

 b) TC percent growth rate

 c) percent of TC put towards savings

+Note - massive bias towards TQQQ that is unwarranted for any sane risk.